 Takoyaki restaurant with matcha sauce.

-However, in my opinion, the Takoyaki here is not as delicious as Kukuru Takoyaki in Osaka.
+However, in my opinion, the Takoyaki here doesn't quite compare to the deliciousness of Kukuru Takoyaki in Osaka.

 Takoyaki in Uji.

-After eating, you can also rest and have a drink at the nearby Starbucks coffee.
+After eating, you can also relax and enjoy a drink at the nearby Starbucks coffee shop.

 Address: https://maps.app.goo.gl/QeYVi2r2eZ5Xpr2h8